 As the world transitions towards a post-2020 global biodiversity framework to succeed the Aichi Targets, it is critical to explore how Canada can combat biodiversity loss nationally and where the greatest opportunities lie to leverage the value of our rich natural assets for a sustainable global future.

-This report was discussed at the 13th Canadian Science Policy Conference on 25 November 2021.
-You can watch the full webinar here: https://youtu.be/xDIeLLNhT-A.
+This Integrated Biodiversity Pathways for Sustainability in Canada report was discussed at the 13th Canadian Science Policy Conference on 25 November 2021.
+You can watch the full webinar here:

-5. Indigenous knowledge and practices play an essential role in value change and conservation in Canada.
+- Indigenous Knowledge and practices play an essential role in value change and conservation in Canada.
 The relationship between Indigenous activities and biodiversity lacks sufficient study and public awareness.
 Conservation in Canada requires a full understanding and recognition of Indigenous governance and wise practices.

 Expert Advisory Committee